 The District continues to connect customers within previously approved expansion areas.
 Those areas include:

 In addition to areas of expansion, the District is reviewing areas within the current service territory for customers unable to connect.
 Referred to as “infill”, these areas are all around the county and specific to customer addresses.
-Current infill areas include:
+Current infill areas still able to connect under the Public Power Benefit include:

 Customers can connect under the Public Power Benefit program for two years after access is brought to their area and are urged to contact a service provider and make the request now.